-- Position the truck so that the outriggers can be extended with no obstructions.

-- Put the truck transmission in neutral.

-- Set the truck park brake.
-Wheel chocks may also be required.

-- Engage the power takeoff.

-- Turn the truck cab switch to OFF.
+- Position the truck so that the outriggers can be extended with no obstructions. - Put the truck transmission in neutral. - Set the truck park brake.
+Wheel chocks may also be required. - Engage the power takeoff. - Ensure the truck ignition switch is in the ON/RUN position.